SUSE/ha-sap-terraform-deployments/azure/terraform/README.md

 Following that edit the following files:

-* [terraform.tfvars](terraform.tfvars): add the URI of the image blob to test if using a private OS image; add the admin user, its private key location on the local machine and the SSH public key from that private key.
+* [terraform.tfvars](terraform.tfvars): add the URI of the image(s) blob to test if using a private OS image; add the admin user, its private key location on the local machine and the SSH public key from that private key.
+You have the choice of adding the same URI for "image_uri" and "image_uri_iscsi_srv" or you can use a different image for the iscsi server.
 * [provider.tf](provider.tf): add the subscription id, client id, client secret and tenant id from you Azure account.

 When using local terraform state files, remove the [remote-state.tf](remote-state.tf) file from the directory before any terraform commands; otherwise, if using remote terraform state file and it is not defined in [remote-state.tf](remote-state.tf), run the script [create\_remote\_state.sh](create_remote_state.sh) and pay attention to the last line.
 Then run `export ARM_ACCESS_KEY=xxxxxxx` as instructed by the script.